ArchieAtkinson/oxidehtf/README.md

 **NOTE: This project is very alpha and could change at any point**

-OxideHTF is a Hardware Test Framework written in Rust which provides a TUI to allow operators to view and interact with tests.
-This project is inspired by the OpenHTF project that has the same use case.
+OxideHTF is a Hardware Test Framework written in Rust that provides a TUI to allow operators to view and interact with tests.
+This project is inspired by the OpenHTF project which has the same use case.

 OxideHTF provides (or will...):
 - A Test Runner
 - A TUI for monitoring and controlling tests
 - Ability to take input from an operator
-- Surfaces user defined dependencies to each test
+- Surfaces user-defined dependencies to each test
-- Log measurements taken and check there correctness
+- Log measurements taken and check their correctness

 **Feature List:**
 - General
     - Crate docs
     - User docs
-    - Better Examples
+    - Better examples
+    - Tests
 - Test Runner
     - Runs Tests ✅
     - Async Tests